lablup/raftify/README.md

 ### Manipulate FSM by RaftNode

-If you want to operate FSM locally, use the RaftNode interface of the Raft object
+If you want to operate FSM locally, use the RaftNode interface of the Raft object.

 ```rust
 let mut raft_node = raft.get_raft_node();